ashwaniYDV/MyChatQL/README.md

 # Start the graphql server and websocket connection
 npm start

-# Run the react app client
+# From client folder run the react app
 npm start
 ```